axonivy/docker-samples/ivy-sso-openid-connect/README.md

 # Axon.ivy Engine integration SSO with OpenID Connect

 This demo shows how to integrate the Axon.ivy Engine in a SSO enviornment which is using Open ID Connect.
-Apache http is used as reverse proxy and authentication point whereas Keycloak is acting as Open ID Connect Provider.
+Apache httpd is used as reverse proxy and authentication point whereas Keycloak is acting as Open ID Connect Provider.

-This demo follows all recommendations according setting up Apache http as reverse proxy for Axon.ivy Engine.
+This demo follows all recommendations according setting up Apache httpd as reverse proxy for Axon.ivy Engine.
 See ivy-reverse-proxy-apache demo.

 ## Getting started